 Over the past 30 years, numerous devices with different technologies have been introduced for the purpose of assessing the condition of surge arresters in service.
 At present, monitoring leakage current is the prevalent method to verify condition of arresters and more important to estimate their remaining life expectancy.
 However, certain effects on arrester leakage current can lead to measurement errors, incorrect interpretation of data and possibly unnecessary replacement or even sudden breakdown.
 Utilizing leakage current for surge arrester monitoring can also create confusion since diverse leakage current behavior phenomena must first be understood.

-This edited contribution to INMR by Philipp Raschke of Tridelta Meidensha in Germany offers insight into the different effects on surge arrester leakage current.
-The goal is to help correct interpretion of measurements and improve decision-making when it comes to arrester maintenance.
-The information presented is based on first hand experience with a state-of-the-art surge arrester monitoring system that has been evaluated in the laboratory as well as during extensive field tests across countries with different HV systems, climates and environmental conditions.
+This edited past contribution to INMR by Philipp Raschke of Tridelta Meidensha in Germany offered insight into the different effects on surge arrester leakage current.
+The goal was to help interpretation of measurements and improve decision-making when it comes to arrester maintenance.
+The information presented was based on first hand experience with a state-of-the-art surge arrester monitoring system that has been evaluated in the laboratory as well as during extensive field tests across countries with different HV systems, climates and environmental conditions.

 To build an adequate knowledge base for users of surge arrester monitoring devices, an investigation was conducted of different effects on arrester leakage current that might lead to misunderstanding the data being measured.
 Temperature and grid related influences such as harmonics in the system voltage play only a minor role since existing methods compensate roughly for these.
 By contrast, weather and pollution can influence arrester current by adding surface currents and hence introduce possible errors to the values being measured.